MultiSafepay/docs/content/faq/general/brexit.md

 read_more: "."
 ---

 On the 1st of January 2021, the United Kingdom left the European Union.
-This may lead you to wonder _What it means for you_ as a merchant of MultiSafepay.
+This may lead you to wonder _what it means for you_ as a merchant of MultiSafepay.

 MultiSafepay would like to assure you that there will be __no changes__ to the services that MultiSafepay offers.
 Your agreements with MultiSafepay will therefore remain the same and the services we offer will continue to operate at a high level.